aFoxNamedMorris/grab-song/README.md

 Requires qdbus and ImageMagick to run.
 Supports any MPRIS enabled media player.

-Must (for now) be run from the directory that it's stored in.
 WIP!
 There are a few bugs, and it is not entirely finished.

 Outputs the song title, artist, and album data, as well as the album art to the 'Output' subdirectory.